-If you haven’t tried my creamy peanut butter fat bombs, prepare yourself (and your stomach!) for these unforgettable low carb snacks!
+If you haven’t tried my creamy peanut butter fat bombs, prepare yourself (and your stomach!) for this unforgettable keto candy.
 I crave sweets as much as the next girl and these low carb recipes do not disappoint.

 They’re ARMED (hah, get it?!) with only 6 ingredients that fill you up, indulge your sweet tooth, taste like low carb candy and are one of those fat bombs you can rely on time and time again!